e3matheus/e3matheus/README.md

   <h2>I'm currently ...</h2>
 </div>

-- 🌱 I’m currently learning AI
-- 🤔 I’m looking for help with AI
+- 🤔 I’m looking for ways to program with my mobile device.
-- 💬 Ask me about Ruby on Rails
+- 💬 Ask me about Ruby on Rails, TDD.

 ### Contact Me: